Secure Handling of Social Security Numbers

-Any request for exception to this policy should be submitted to Information and Systems Security/Compliance (ISS/C) using the form described in Exception Request - Appendix A ISS/C will coordinate requests for exception to this policy and contact the respective policy owner, data steward and other authorities as deemed appropriate for consideration and discussion of the exception request.
+Any request for exception to this policy should be submitted to the Information Security Office using the form described in Exception Request - Appendix A the ISO will coordinate requests for exception to this policy and contact the respective policy owner, data steward and other authorities as deemed appropriate for consideration and discussion of the exception request.
 Request forms must be completed fully; incomplete forms will be returned without processing.
 Requestors will be provided with a decision within ten (10) working days from receipt of the completed request.

 Approved Uses of SSN